Terraform 13 - for_each - Test Drive

 }

-Given all those changes were made the expected outcome was to not have any planned changes as we were only redesigning code.
-After my plan went as expected I run my Terraform Cloud workspace to apply my changes and the result was 🧙♂️
+After all these changes, the expected outcome was to have no planned changes, as we were only redesigning the code.
+My Terraform Cloud workspace applied the changes successfully, and the result was 🧙♂️

 Summary

-🚴♂️ If you enjoyed this blog, you can empower me with some caffeine to continue working in new content 🚴♂️.
+🚴♂️ If you enjoyed this blog, you can empower me with some caffeine to continue working on new content. 🚴♂️

 "Buy Me A Coffee"